abhisheksubbu/abhisheksubbu.github.io/_posts/2020-06-15-salesforce-azure-devops.md

 2. Developer Azure account [just go to dev.azure.com and register with your microsoft personal email address]
 3. Salesforce CLI installed locally
 4. Visual Studio Code installed locally with "Salesforce Extension Pack" installed.
+5. Git (either via npm or as installer)

 ## Step 1: Certificates and Key
 The first step is to create a self signed certificate and private key that we need for configuring the DevOps process to authorize with Salesforce org.